kremrik/hot-rod-markdown/hrm/plugins/README.md

 The plugin is dynamically loaded by the CLI, which uses a prettified module name as the subcommand.

 ### Requirements
-There are three things required to create a plugin:
+There are only two things required to create a plugin:
-1. inherit from the `_base.HotRodMarkdown` class
+1. inherit from the `hrm.plugins._base.HotRodMarkdown` class
-1. name the class `Command`
 1. implement a single method (`transform`)

 That's it.